SteffTek/node-ws-packets/Readme.md

 # About
 To simplify and streamline the process of handling, sending and receiving data, node-ws-packets was created.
 It's useful for live communitaction between multiple clients, like in browser games.

+Packets are validated with [Node Data Validator](https://www.npmjs.com/package/node-data-validator).
+If a packet fails validation (model and payload fail to compare) the packet will be **dropped**!

+There are 2 main components to this module.
+The handlers (Client or Server) and the packets.
+Packets are created from a base packet class that handels validation and some base functionality.
+The handlers handle incomming packets and execute them, if the payload data matches the local defined model.
+The Model is **not** transmitted over the network.

+The server handler also handels client id generation for identification of clients.
+The uuid module is used for this id generation.

 # Installation
 NodeJS Installation
 ```